Songs from the Edge

-Songs from the Edge is the second album by British musician Dirty Harry (formerly known as Harry).
+Songs from the Edge is the second studio album by British musician Dirty Harry (formerly known as Harry).

 It was recorded as the follow-up to The Trouble with...
-Harry (2003) and produced by multi-platinum Grammy-nominated producer Luke Ebbin (Bon Jovi, Rival Schools).
+Harry (2003) and Produced by multi-platinum, Grammy-nominated producer Luke Ebbin, who has worked with artists including Bon Jovi and Rival Schools.
 The album features Curt Schneider engineering and playing bass guitar, David Levita on guitar, and Victor Indrizzo on drums.